Skip to content

 Do I Need Home Insurance in Ottawa?

-It’s not the law to purchase home insurance in Ottawa but it’s a necessity.
+It’s not legally mandatory to purchase home insurance in Ottawa but it’s a necessity.
 If you have a mortgage, it’s also a requirement from the lender or bank.
-Imagine losing all your belongings in a fire and you need to replace everything, including your home – do you have the money?
+Imagine losing all your belongings in a fire and you need to replace everything, including your home – would you be able to pay to repair all the damage?

 Our Ottawa home insurance brokers help guide you through the process of finding the best home insurance rates to fit your budget.